 (b) a day earlier than the last day of a period of a periodic tenancy.

+[Section 40 amended: No. 28 of 2020 s.
+39.]

 41. Termination if vacant possession required on sale of park

 (1) A park operator may give a notice of termination to a long-stay tenant on the grounds that the park operator has entered into a contract for the sale of park premises and is required under the contract to give vacant possession of the agreed premises.